 Do states' symbolic gestures affect international status, or their relative position in the international hierarchy?
 Do these actions affect other, non-acting, states' status?
-A large literature agrees that politicians and their citizens are "plainly obsessed with investing in, seizing, and defending" their states' international status because it provides social, material, and psychological benefits (Renshon 2017, 1).
+A large literature agrees that politicians and their citizens are "plainly obsessed with investing in, seizing, and defending" their states international status because it provides social, material, and psychological benefits (Renshon 2017, 1).
 Status is not only instrumentally valuable in conferring decision-making autonomy and deference (Wohlforth 1998, Tomz 2012, Pratt 2018), but also intrinsically valuable as a psychological benefit (Wolf 2011, Kelley 2017).
 Status is one of the motivating reasons that states engage in world-shaping actions such as acquiring nuclear weapons, initiating conflicts, or joining international organizations (Larson & Shevchenko 2010, Rathbun et al. 2021, Renshon 2017), sometimes at the expense of other political goals (Barnhart 2016).
 But even small actions in the international arena, such as hosting the Olympics, donating and receiving insubstantial amounts of foreign aid, and committing one-off acts of torture have demonstrably changed the perceived status of the acting state (Carnegie & Dolan 2020, Hafner-Burton & Montgomery 2006, Morse & Pratt 2021, Powers & Renshon 2021).
 Status clearly matters to states and they are willing to take costly actions to improve it.
 But do the actions that states take affect their relative position in the international system?

-A change in one actor's status should lead to a change in "at least one actor's status" (Renshon et al. 2018, 375).
+A change in one actor's status should lead to a change in "at least one other actor's status" (Dafoe et al. 2014, 375).
 Ripple effects in the international system can occur when the identity or meaning of status-groupings change (Brooks et al. 2015, Gray 2013, Gray & Hicks 2014, Morse 2019) or when individual state actions provide information about other states' prestige (Duque 2018, Kinne 2014, Renshon 2017).
 Scholars commonly posit that shifts in a state's individual status should affect its position in the international hierarchy in equal measure (Barnhart 2017).
 However, we argue that this is not always the case.
-In this paper, we focus on status' "social and peer referent" qualities to delineate different models of how, and for whom status, changes occur in the international system (Renshon 2017, 113).
+In this paper, we focus on status' "social and peer referent" qualities to delineate different models of how, and for whom, status changes occur in the international system (Renshon 2017, 113).
 We clarify the concepts of individual and relative status.
-While individual status, the focus of current experimental literature, looks at states' status in isolation, relative status requires comparisons between two or more states.
+While individual status, the focus of current experimental literature, looks at the implications for a single state, relative status requires comparisons between two or more states.
 Acknowledging this distinction, actions that elicit individual status changes do not automatically translate to relative status changes.
 Status implications may reverberate to outside states or they might not.
-We posit that perceptions of group identity are one factor that conditions how far and to whom status changes apply.
-We ground this argument in the case of foreign aid, an area of international relations with an implied hierarchy and well-established group identities.
-Donor states are viewed with "superiority and power" (Kuusik 2006, 57), while recipient states are perceived as less developed and less powerful (Carnegie & Dolan 2020).
-A new group of emerging donors has also emerged of which China is by far the most prolific.
-This group of former aid recipients turned donors differ substantially from traditional donors in their aid practices and have found foreign aid to be a useful tool in augmenting their international status (Asmus et al. 2021, Dreher et al. 2020, Eichenauer et al. 2021, Jones 2018, Mattingly & Sundquist 2021).

-&lt;sup>1Emphasis added.
+1Emphasis added.

-&lt;sup>2While Duque (2018) discusses the idea of relational status in-depth, her definition of status as socially recognized and embedded in bilateral relations differs substantially from the conception of status as a "consensus concept" recognized across multiple publics, states, and constituencies.
+2While Duque (2018) discusses the idea of relational status in-depth, her definition of status as socially recognized and embedded in bilateral relations differs substantially from the conception of status as a "consensus concept" recognized across multiple publics, states, and constituencies.